 Free elective Credits: 15

 Fashion principles and procedures used in planning, selecting, pricing and selling fashion goods in retail stores, catalogs and on the Internet are studied.
 Merchandising systems, assortment plans and inventory control methods are analyzed.
 A field trip to New York City's market district is a possibility.
+Offered online and offered on campus only in Fall semester.

 Textile information pertinent to merchandising is included in this course.
 Analysis of fibers, yarns and weaves, fabric recognition, and a detailed study of natural and man-made materials are emphasized.
+Offered online and offered on campus only in Spring semester.

 Fashion is another term for the costume of a time and place, an expression of a period with all of its passions, politics, attitudes and history.
 This course considers textiles, silhouettes, shapes, and design adaptations in light of the technological capacities of the time, the geographic environment, social structure, political systems and economic conditions around the globe and over time.
 Students will gain an understanding of appreciation of how these underpin and influence contemporary fashion design and development.
+Offered online and offered on campus only in Fall semester.

 This course seeks to instill in students a complete understanding of the influence of merchandise planning and purchasing on retail profit.
 Students analyze profit and loss statement and demonstrate a complete understanding of the factors that influence the retailer's financial performance.
+Offered online and offered on campus only in Fall semester.

 The overall objective of this course is to explore the role that sustainability plays in fashion merchandising managers' decision to buy from vendors.
 It explores production and commercialization decisions with respect to buying green.
 It exposes students to the influence of social responsibility on fashion retailers' decisions.
+Offered online and offered on campus only in Fall semester.

 Effective merchandise management involves efficient decision making.
 Ordering, keeping and managing the right merchandise in terms of size and quantity are the key to a retailer's success.
 Retail merchandise management brings to light the vital relationship between the manufacturer and the retailer.
 Students explore various strategic techniques that influence profit including vendors-fashion retailers' negotiations over merchandise.
+Offered online and offered on campus only in Spring semester.

 This course applies the qualitative and quantitative investigations approaches to fashion and fashion accessories.
 Students will analyze descriptive and inferential statistics to understand consumer taste for current and future trends in fashion.
+Offered online and offered on campus only in Fall semester.

 Students utilize knowledge accumulated in various courses of the program to design a fashion merchandise strategy for a local fashion and apparel retailers or a strategy for fashion accessory retailers.
 This course considers both qualitative and quantitative research methodologies to investigate management issues or examine opportunities for fashion retailers.
+Offered online and offered on campus only in Spring semester.

 This course focuses on effective supply chain strategies for companies that operate globally with emphasis on how to plan and integrate supply chain components into a coordinated system.
 Students are exposed to concepts and models important in supply chain planning with emphasis on key tradeoffs and phenomena.
 The course introduces and utilizes key tactics such as risk pooling and inventory placement, integrated planning and collaboration, and information sharing.